setms/book/docs/requirements/analysis.md

 Some acceptance tests run automatically as part of the product's test suite; others are manual tests, like those in User Acceptance Testing (UAT).

-@@Adzic2009 argues that acceptance tests are best written using examples.
+@@Adzic2009 argues that all acceptance tests, whether manual or automated, are best written using examples.
 @@Smart2014 provides a template for doing that using the following form:

 ```text